timothyyaowork/Monitoring-Traffic-with-Wireshark/README.md

 <img src="https://imgur.com/zwyr25D.png" height="50%" width="50%" alt="Download Wireshark"/>
 </p>
 <p>
-After logging in to VM1, visit the [<Wireshark website>](<https://www.wireshark.org/download.html>) and download the latest stable version of the Wireshark installer for Windows.
+After logging in to VM1, visit the <a href="https://www.wireshark.org/download.html">Wireshark website</a> and download the latest stable version of the Wireshark installer for Windows.
 </p>
 <br />